warm-milk-foam/forensics-notes/Chapter7.md

 Encrypted traffic packets
 More often than not cannot be read in wireshark unless decrypted, but still useful for overview analysis

 4) ARP packets
 Maps IP addresses to MAC addresses

+Essentially, what wireshark aims to do is to break down the network transmission into the packets so it can be analysed easily for users, by giving as much detail as possible about the packets

 ## What to do from here...
 To guide you along, I'm going to be using the challenge file from the picoCTF challenge `Wireshark doo dooo do doo...`